‘SEO Colour Wheel Theory’ and the ‘Colour Wheel’ The differences

 The SEO colour wheel theory does not directly assess the use of colour in your website, however, if you were to utilise the SEO colour wheel in a large website re-design project it would lend itself to allowing you to easily communicate the necessary style guides to encourage the all-important page engagement.

-Proper use of the SEO colour wheel allows you to categorise the content of your site, clearly serving a purpose to those involved in successful strategy implementation to allow things such as – budget allocation – content, linkbuilding, on-page SEO.
-Priority and Long-term SEO objectives – it allows you to be able to identify or structure your SEO objectives, allowing a roadmap for those directly involved in SEO implementation and site structure and those involved in performance and growth marketing to establish benchmarks and KPIs for search marketing and CRO.
+Also helpful for the Longer-term SEO objectives – it allows you to be able to identify or structure your SEO tasks, allowing a roadmap for those directly involved in SEO implementation and site structure and those involved in performance and growth marketing to establish better and clearer benchmarks and KPIs for organic and paid search marketing and CRO.

 Purchase your SEO colour wheel.